 PART 2: Keep Clean to Batu Tedung

 The 2nd part of the trail is when the climb begins.
-Cross this rickety logs and remember to take your trash home sign...... from here comes the ascend!
+Cross these rickety logs and remember to take your trash home sign...... from here comes the ascend!

 BUKIT KUTU 1050m

-From Batu Tedung to Bukit Kutu is a grueling 1 half hour climb.
+From Batu Tedung to Bukit Kutu is a gruelling 1 half-hour climb.
 The last part of the climb involves some hoisting up of oneself!
 My arms are aching, from yesterday!

-The final ascend is good challenge if you take the dirt path otherwise, there is a much easier path on the right the will lead you to the same destination!
+The final ascend is a good challenge if you take the dirt path otherwise, there is an easier path on the right the will lead you to the same destination!

 Be mindful and not hog the rock coz it is everyone's rock when you are up there!

-On a clear day you could see the Titiwangsa mountain range at the backdrop.
-Totally gramme worthy! #Bukitkutu
+On a clear day, you could see the Titiwangsa mountain range at the backdrop.
+Totally insta worthy! #Bukitkutu

 Some history about the 1920 bungalow

-Bukit Kutu, formerly known as Treacher's Hill is an abandoned colonial hill station just upstream of the original Kuala Kubu town .
-There use to be a hill station founded in 1893 by William Hood Treacher.
+Bukit Kutu, formerly known as Treacher's Hill is an abandoned colonial hill station just upstream of the original Kuala Kubu town.
+There used to be a hill station founded in 1893 by William Hood Treacher.

-For a more intimate story telling of the history of the bungalow please check out this page.
+For more intimate storytelling of the history of the bungalow please check out this page.